With 5 Items

 Introducing the Advanced Blister Kit!

 I've assembled a selction of items and products that you might not be able to find easily elsewhere but that are available to me as a practitioner.
 These items pack a mighty punch!
 Some of these I’ve never seen in another blister kit, anywhere.
 But they’re items that take blister management to a whole new level - to help you achieve those 5 blister kit aims, to get you to the finish line or reach your destination with your feet intact!

 The Advanced Blister Kit packs down to a tiny 10cm x 15cm x 1cm and only 64grams, giving you bang for bulk!
+It's a little bigger no they have their own custom made soft double zip bags (12cm x 17cm x 2cm max).
 And I’ve included some instructions so you can be sure to get the most out of these advanced items that may be new to you.

-If you're participating in an isolated environment, if you're blister prone, if DNF is simply not an option, if you need the absolute best blister management capabilities ... the Advanced Blister Kit is something you should consider.
+If you're blister prone, if you want to keep your training on track, if you need advanced blister management capabilities ... the Advanced Blister Kit is the kit you should be looking at.

 Written by Rebecca Rushton

 Rebecca is an Australian podiatrist with over 20 years experience.
 She has spent a lifetime dealing with her own blister prone feet in her sporting and everyday life.
 Rebecca specialises in helping athletes and sports medicine professionals figure out how to manage foot blisters with ease.
 And for kicks, she enjoys providing blister care at multiday ultramarathon events.